jasonraimondi/dotfiles/README.md

 ## Stow

 [GNU stow](https://www.gnu.org/software/stow/), or just `stow`, manages symbolic links from your dotfiles directory to the home directory.
 To get stow on MacOS, use [homebrew](https://brew.sh/).

 ```bash
 brew install stow
 ```

 We are utilizing the `--dotfiles` flag.
+This allows us to have folders with `dot-example` that will convert to `.example`.
 The following is from the stow manpage.

 ```
  --dotfiles